gautamtata/blog/content/posts/2019-05-22-intro-to-cnns-1.md

 slug: "/blog/intro-to-cnns-part-1/"
 img: "https://victorzhou.com/media/cnn-post/cnn-dims-3.png"
 isML: true
-category: "Machine Learning"
+category: "LANDING A TECH JOB"
 tags:
+ - "tech job"
+  - "new grads"
-  - "Software Engineering"
+  - "how to"
-  - "Get A Job"
+  - "cracking the tech interview"
 description: An Indepth Walkthrough of the different ways to get a tech interview
 prev: "/blog/get-a-job-4/"
 next: "/blog/intro-to-rnns/"